abraunegg/onedrive/docs/usage.md

 To check the current 'rate_limit' value, use the `--display-config` command.

+> [!NOTE]
-**Note:** Since downloads and uploads are processed through multiple threads, the 'rate_limit' value applies to each thread separately.
+> Since downloads and uploads are processed through multiple threads, the 'rate_limit' value applies to each thread separately.
 For instance, setting 'rate_limit' to 1048576 (1MB) means that during data transfers, the total bandwidth consumption might reach around 16MB, not just the 1MB configured due to the number of threads being used.

 ### How can I prevent my local disk from filling up?
 By default, the application will reserve 50MB of disk space to prevent your filesystem from running out of disk space.